ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 - To evaluate multiple stories at once, paste them as a numbered list.

 - Group related stories under an Epic/theme if desired.

+- Continue iterating until all stories are INVEST-compliant.

 - **Stop after the summary unless explicitly asked to continue.**